 Speaking with Total Film Magazine about the prospect of a second Joker’s , Phillips said, “I would do anything with Joaquin, any day of the week.
 There’s nobody like him.
 If he was willing to do [a sequel], and if people show up to this movie, and Warner came to us and said, ‘You know what?
 If you guys could think of something…’ Well, I have a feeling that he and I could think of something pretty cool.”

 The question is that the Joker 2 movie has a release date?

 This is the question that will be answered in the rest of the article.

 Does Joker 2 movie have a release date?

-Obviously, we don’t yet have a release date for Joker 2, as the involved parties have yet to even commence talks.
-We don’t even have an idea as to when the flick could potentially begin production, but it’s pretty safe to say that Todd Phillips and Scott Silver would be inclined to take their time on the screenplay for a Joker sequel, crafting the most compelling story possible.
+Obviously, we don’t yet have a release date for Joker sequel, as the involved parties have yet to even commence talks.
+We don’t even have an idea as to when the flick could potentially begin production, but it’s pretty safe to say that Todd Phillips and Scott Silver would be inclined to take their time on the screenplay for a sequel, crafting the most compelling story possible.
 In fact, the writing process would likely be among the lengthiest parts of any sequel’s road to the screen.

 We say this because, considering Joker’s critical acclaim and box office clout, everybody involved has a strong incentive to make sure the that if the flick does get a follow-up, it’s a worthy one.
 Rushing a second chapter to the screen would be folly; the first movie’s titanic fan base will still be there in two or three years, and even at that time, the indelible mark left on pop culture by Joker isn’t likely to have faded.